 Skin care treatments that are designed to alleviate a medical condition are covered with your FSA, including:

-- Eczema – An inflammation of the skin that causes you to itch.*
+- Eczema treatments – An inflammation of the skin that causes you to itch.*

 We've barely scratched the surface on the skin care products available to you.
-Want a quick snapshot of how many skin care products are FSA-eligible?
-Start here.
+Want a quick snapshot of which dermatology services and skin care products are FSA eligible?
+Explore our Eligibility List.

 Skin treatments that aren't covered with your FSA

-Any skin care treatment that's primarily for cosmetic purposes isn't covered by your FSA.
-These types of treatments are categorized as general health services that aren't considered medical care and not eligible for reimbursement with an FSA.
+Any skin care treatment that's primarily for cosmetic or general health purposes isn't covered by your FSA.
+These types of treatments are not considered medical care and therefore not eligible for reimbursement with an FSA.

-Examples of general health skin treatments include laser hair removal, facelifts, acid peels, chemical peels, laser resurfacing, and microdermabrasion.
-While these treatments may provide benefits for your skin, they aren't used primarily to diagnose, treat, mitigate, cure or prevent a medical condition.
+Examples of cosmetic skin treatments include laser hair removal, facelifts, acid peels, chemical peels, laser resurfacing, and microdermabrasion.
+While these treatments may provide benefits for your skin, they aren't used primarily to diagnose, treat, mitigate, cure, or prevent a medical condition.